Reserve Officer School (Finland): The Status of Reserve Officer

 Within the Finnish Defence Forces, the vast majority of officers advance through the ranks during their conscription, instead of being commissioned from without for a separate career path.
+As the Finnish Defence Forces has a war-time strength of 280,000 troops, with career personnel numbering only a small fraction of that, th Defence Forces sees it necessary to train a relatively large reserve of junior officers who can fulfil most officer vacancies of the mobilised force.

 At the end of the basic training of eight weeks, some conscripts are selected for extra training as reserve NCOs (reservin aliupseeri).
-After the seven-week phase I of the NCO school, usually organised in the brigade the conscript is serving in, some NCO students are selected to become Reserve Officers, who are trained at the Reserve Officer School.
-Both the Reserve NCOs and Reserve Officers serve for 11.5 months, while the majority of rank-and-file conscripts serve for 5.5 months.
+After the seven-week phase I of the NCO school, usually organised in the brigade the conscript is serving in, some NCO students are selected to become reserve officers, who are trained at the Reserve Officer School.
+Both the reserve NCOs and reserve officers serve for 11.5 months, while the majority of rank-and-file conscripts serve for 5.5 months.

+The competition for admission into Reserve Officer School is hard, and only about 7 per cent of the conscript cohort are selected for reserve officer training.
+A typical officer student is a 20-year-old graduate of the academic track of high school (lukio) who has already started their university studies.

 Reserve Officer School trains reserve officers, most of whom do not continue in active service but are demobilised to the reserve at the end of their conscription.
 Their service obligation as reservists continues until the age of 60.
 The reserve officers do not have a military standing while in reserve but when called to active service, reserve officers rank with career officers.
 The activation may take place for voluntary exercises, for obligatory refresher exercises or, in emergencies, for extraordinary service or for mobilisation.
-Based on their performance during service in the reserve, reserve officers may be promoted to higher ranks.
-The highest rank for which reserve officers are eligible is major (in Navy, lieutenant commander), and in extremely rare cases, lieutenant colonel (in the Navy, commander.
+Based on their performance during service in the reserve, reserve officers may be promoted to higher ranks, as their duties become more demanding.
+The highest rank for which reserve officers are eligible is major (in the Navy, lieutenant commander), and in extremely rare cases, lieutenant colonel (in the Navy, commander).
+The war-time duties allocated to such senior reserve officer are commensurate with their rank.
 All officer promotions are decided by the President of Finland, both for career and reserve officers.

-The training of a reserve officer is also an obligatory prerequisite for attending the National Defence University.
+Since 1923, the training of a reserve officer is also an obligatory prerequisite for attending the National Defence University, and most cadets of the National Defence University have graduated the regular reserve officer course.
 Those conscript NCOs who are accepted to the National Defence University, are selected on the condition of passing a platoon-leader course that gives the equivalent training as the Reserve Officer School.